zohannn/googletest/README.md

 automated test-runner and Graphical User Interface with powerful features for Windows and Linux platforms.

-[GoogleTest UI](https://github.com/ospector/gtest-gbar) is a test runner that runs your test binary, allows you to track its progress via a progress bar, and displays a list of test failures.
+[Google Test UI](https://github.com/ospector/gtest-gbar) is test runner that runs your test binary, allows you to track its progress via a progress bar, and displays a list of test failures.
 Clicking on one shows failure text.
 Google Test UI is written in C#.

-[GTest TAP Listener](https://github.com/kinow/gtest-tap-listener) is an event listener for GoogleTest that implements the
+[GTest TAP Listener](https://github.com/kinow/gtest-tap-listener) is an event listener for Google Test that implements the
 [TAP protocol](https://en.wikipedia.org/wiki/Test_Anything_Protocol) for test result output.
 If your test runner understands TAP, you may find it useful.